 It takes brains to work a field of sheep or cattle, so it is no surprise that they are extremely intelligent.
 They do need mental stimulation, so creative games or several daily walks are beneficial for them.
 That’s not the say they don’t enjoy relaxing on a lazy Sunday, though.
 Providing several different ways to stimulate their mind will ensure that their brain stays sharp and they stay in good health.

-Good doggy wearing a hat with a smile
+Good doggy wearing a hat with a smile.
+These dogs are similar in appearance to the Belgian Shepherd.

 If you are considering adopting a Dutch Shepherd, one thing is guaranteed.
 You won’t go a day without laughing or smiling at their silly antics.
 From hopping in the air like a rabbit to burying their nose in a cushion, their personality is one that not many other breeds can beat.